jlapeyre/Symata.jl/README.md

 symata> Help()    # type '=' alone on a line to enter symata mode
 ```

-`Symata` was renamed from `SJulia`.
-The documentation has not been changed everywhere.

 #### note

 `SymPy`, or `sympy`, here refers to the python [SymPy](http://www.sympy.org/en/index.html) distribution